ognjenkomad/Text-Processing-in-JS-using-Web-Workers/README.md

 # Start Application
 run `live-server` in project root directory

+That's all!
-Good luck and enjoy our application!
+Good luck & enjoy our little application which is example of using web workers with JavaScript!